-SandRidge Energy Inc. (SD), the oil company that lost more than one-fourth of its market value this year, adopted a shareholder rights plan after two of its major owners called for a sale of the company.
+SandRidge Energy Inc. (SD:US), the oil company that lost more than one-fourth of its market value this year, adopted a shareholder rights plan after two of its major owners called for a sale of the company.

 Another shareholder, Prem Watsa of Fairfax Financial Holdings Ltd. (FFH), increased his stake in the company and praised its chief executive, Tom Ward.